ranbureand/sitefolio/_posts/2021-10-17-the-flow-of-time-in-dio-s-world-part-7.markdown

 How does the language of comics express the flow of time?
 As a rule of thumb, by combining two basic but core principles:

-+ space = time (space equals time)
++ `space = time` (space equals time)
-+ time ↔ reading (time is related to the reading experience)
++ `time ↔ reading` (time is related to the reading experience)

 ### Space = time

-Let us focus on the 1<sup>st</sup> principle: space = time.
+Let us focus on the 1<sup>st</sup> principle: `space = time`.
 The language of comics expresses the flow of time by sequencing space.
 Overall, it sequences space at three different levels.
 From highest to lowest:

-+ space (and thus time) is structured in a sequence of pages
+* space/time is structured in a sequence of pages
-+ space (and thus time) is also structured in a sequence of panels, within a single page
+* space/time is structured in a sequence of panels within a single page
-+ space (and thus time) is structured in a sequence of elements within a single panel
+* space/time is structured in a sequence of elements within a single panel

 ### Time ↔ reading

-Let us now focus on the 2<sup>nd</sup> principle: time ↔ reading.
+Let us now focus on the 2<sup>nd</sup> principle: `time ↔ reading`.
 The language of comics expresses the flow of time by speeding up or slowing down the reading experience.

 As a rule of thumb, the more time we spend reading a sequence of pages, panels, and/or elements, the longer we perceive its “duration”.

 How can we influence the reading experience?
 Usually, in two ways:

-+ The more visually complex a sequence is, the more time we need to digest it, and vice versa
++ the more visually complex a sequence is, the more time we need to digest it, and vice versa
-+ The more speech balloons a sequence has, the more time we need to read it, and vice versa
++ the more speech balloons a sequence has, the more time we need to read it, and vice versa

 ## The sequence of pages